photoprism/photoprism-docs/docs/getting-started/docker.md

     For security reasons, there also is no default in case no password was provided.
     A minimum length of 4 characters is required.

 When the app container has been started, open the Web UI by navigating to http://localhost:2342/.
 You should see a login screen.

+Sign in with the user `admin` and the password configured via `PHOTOPRISM_ADMIN_PASSWORD`.
+You may change it on the [account settings page](../user-guide/settings/account.md), or using the `photoprism passwd` command in a terminal.
+Enabling [public mode](config-options.md) will disable authentication.

 !!! hint ""
     If you can't connect, try starting the server without `-d`.
 This keeps it in the foreground